Employment Contracts

 Legal Advice for Employers

 Employment contracts form the foundation of the relationship between employer and employee.
-They set out key rights, obligations, and protections — but they also need to adapt to changing business needs.
+They set out key rights, obligations and protections — but they also need to adapt to changing business needs.
 Whether you are putting contracts in place for new hires, updating terms and conditions, or seeking to enforce post-employment restrictions, expert legal advice is essential to avoid disputes and protect your organisation.

 law for life